United States Code

-The United States Code (formally The Code of Laws of the United States of America) is the official codification of the general and permanent federal statutes of the United States.
+The United States Code, formally The Code of Laws of the United States of America, is the official codification of the general and permanent federal statutes of the United States.
 It contains 53 titles organized into numbered sections.

-The U.S. Code is published by the U.S. House of Representatives' Office of the Law Revision Counsel.
+The U.S. Code is published by the United States House of Representatives' Office of the Law Revision Counsel.
 New editions are published every six years, with cumulative supplements issued each year.
 The official version of these laws appears in the United States Statutes at Large, a chronological, uncodified compilation.